-She advises regularly in possession proceedings including eviction of squatters, mortgage possession cases, tenancy deposit disputes and houses in multiple occupation.
-Naomi is able to advise on tenancy agreements and landlord disputes.
+Naomi acts for both landlords and tenants in all aspects of residential leases, both short and long term including repossession of property, disrepair, eviction of squatters, mortgage possession cases, tenancy deposit disputes and houses in multiple occupation and is able to advise on tenancy agreements and landlord disputes.

-Naomi is the founder of TenancyRights ® a not-for profit organisation which provides tenants with information, legal updates and developments in housing and landlord & tenant law.
+Naomi is the founder of TenancyRights ® a not-for profit organisation which provides information, legal updates and developments in housing and landlord & tenant law.

 In what spare time Naomi has, she enjoys reading, writing and travelling.
 Her favourite genre of books is historical fiction.